-D.06-06-064 adopted a program of Local RAR for LSEs that are under the jurisdiction of the CPUC, while D.11-06-022 adopted Local RA totals for 2013 compliance year.
+D.06-06-064 adopted a program of Local RAR for LSEs that are under the jurisdiction of the CPUC, while D.12-06-025 adopted Local RA totals for 2013 compliance year.
 These decisions require all LSEs to procure physical resources to meet the Local RAR.
 These units are to be located in the ten LCR areas identified in the CAISO NQC list.
-For purposes of RA compliance, the ten LCR areas have been aggregated into five Local Areas (LA Basin, Big Creek/Ventura, San Diego, Other PG&E Local Areas, and the Greater Bay Area).
+For purposes of RA compliance, the ten LCR areas have been aggregated into five Local Areas (LA Basin, Big Creek/Ventura, San Diego-IV, Other PG&E Local Areas, and the Greater Bay Area).
 The Other PG&E Local Areas include the Local Areas of Fresno, Humboldt, Kern, North Coast/North Bay, Sierra, and Stockton.
-The LSE is responsible for verification of the Local Area Designation of the unit, as well as the NQC value and the Scheduling Resource ID. that is to be entered for compliance with the Local RAR is either 1) the annual NQC listed, for resources that have only one annual NQC value or 2) the August NQC value for resources that have monthly NQC values which reflect performance of the unit at IOU Service Area Peak.
+The LSE is responsible for verification of the Local Area Designation of the unit, as well as the NQC value and the Scheduling Resource ID.

 In the case of DR resources, the template will utilize the August DR values for each Local Area for each of the 12 months of the year.

 To report a contract with a unit located within a Local Area on the Local Template, LSEs select the correct Scheduling ID from a drop down list in Column C of the Reporting Template, and upon selection, the Local Area designation is filled in for the LSE.
-Local RARs above 1 MW are rounded to the nearest MW while RARs less than 1 MW in any one Local Area receive an exemption from Local RAR procurement.

 During 2013 compliance year, LSEs are to make RA compliance filings demonstrating compliance with the Local RA obligations as adjusted by the Local RA True-up filings.
-Thus there is a new column entered into the Physical Resource worksheet to allow LSEs to demonstrate monthly Local RA compliance on the same template as System RA compliance.
+Thus there is a column entered into the Physical Resource worksheet to allow LSEs to demonstrate monthly Local RA compliance on the same template as System RA compliance.
 Since only unit specific Physical Resources count towards meeting the LSE’s Local RA obligation, there are no corresponding columns created on other resource tabs.